-- All athletic related injury/illness expenses incurred after August 31 in the year you graduate or after your termination of enrollment at Princeton University, are not eligible for reimbursement through the AAF.
-This exclusion applies even if the injury or illness on which they are based occurred or began prior to graduation or termination of enrollment (i.e., continued physical therapy, consultations/treatments, and/or follow-up surgeries).
+- Athletic-related injury/illness expenses incurred after August 31 in the year you graduate or after your termination of enrollment at Princeton University are not eligible for reimbursement through the AAF.
+This exclusion applies even if the injury or illness on which it is based occurred or began prior to graduation or termination of enrollment (i.e., continued physical therapy, consultations/treatments, and/or follow-up surgeries).

 - Requests for reimbursement through the AAF for all eligible injuries or illness must be made within two years from the date of incurred expenses.

 - Medical expenses incurred without prior approval from Team Physician/UHS Physician Staff.

 Insurance Claims Procedures